-The 'trunk/' directory (see Chapter 3 [trunk], page 3) organizes the main development line of CentOS corporate visual identity.
+The 'trunk/' directory (see Section 2.3 [Filesystem trunk], page 2) organizes the main development line of CentOS corporate visual identity.
 Inside 'trunk/' directory structure, the CentOS corporate visual identity concepts are implemented using directories.
 There is one directory level for each relevant concept inside the repository.
 The 'trunk/' directory structure is mainly used to perform development tasks related to CentOS corporate visual identity.

-The 'branches/' directory (see Chapter 1 [branches], page 1) oranizes parallel development lines to 'trunk/' directory.
+The 'branches/' directory () oranizes parallel development lines to 'trunk/' directory.
 The 'branches/' directory is used to set points in time where development lines are devided one from another taking separte and idependent lives that share a common past from the point they were devided on.
 The 'branches/' directory is mainly used to perform quality assurance tasks related to CentOS corporate visual identity.

-The 'tags/' directory (see Chapter 2 [tags], page 2) organizes parallel frozen lines to 'branches/' directory.
+The 'tags/' directory (see Section 2.2 [Filesystem tags], page 2) organizes parallel frozen lines to 'branches/' directory.
 The parallel frozen lines are immutable, nothing change inside them once they has been created.
 The 'tags/' directory is mainly used to publish final releases of CentOS corporate visual identity.